 3.3 Equifax’s The Work Number®.
 When purchasing The Work Number® information through GHRR, Customer agrees to hold Equifax harmless in the purchase and use of the information.
 Equifax will not sell The Work Number® information otherwise.

 4.1 Standard Search Procedure.
 GHRR will use reasonable procedures designed to discover information relating to a Consumer.
 With respect to criminal history information located at the county courthouse level, GHRR will search the Predominantly Used Index of the Central Court.
 With respect to statewide criminal searches, GHRR shall use the public record resource that is, in its commercially reasonable judgment, both readily accessible and reasonably complete.
 Some statewide criminal searches will be conducted with the state law enforcement (executive) agency, while others will be conducted with the state (judicial) administrative office of courts.
 Please note: in some states, GHRR does not offer a statewide search; in other states, no statewide search is made available by the state to the public.
 If Customer desires GHRR to examine a particular statewide judicial or executive source, it must notify GHRR in writing and secure GHRR’s written agreement to use that particular source in lieu of its standard source.
-Customer acknowledges that not all statewide judicial or executive agency systems report criminal history information to the same extent as county-level judicial courthouse searches, and that GHRR therefore recommends both statewide and county criminal searches for maximum state-level search results; furthermore, if a statewide agency returns a “no disposition” or inconclusive information, GHRR will automatically order and charge Customer for a county judicial search to confirm the record.
+Customer acknowledges that not all statewide judicial or executive agency systems report criminal history information to the same extent as county-level judicial courthouse searches, and that GHRR therefore recommends both statewide and county criminal searches for maximum state-level search results; furthermore, if a statewide agency returns a “no disposition” or inconclusive information, GHRR will automatically order and charge the Customer for a county judicial search to confirm the record.

 4.1.5 Alias Names.

 b.
-When Customer directs a Consumer to use GHRR’s electronic ordering process, the Consumer will be offered the opportunity to disclose AKAs, and GHRR will search those disclosed AKAs unless Customer has established ahead of time that the order is to be placed on hold for Customer to review and decide whether to run the Consumer’s self-disclosed AKA.
+When Customer directs a Consumer to use GHRR’s electronic ordering process, the Consumer will be offered the opportunity to disclose AKAs, and GHRR will search those disclosed AKAs unless Customer has established ahead of time that the order is to be placed on hold for the Customer to review and decide whether to run the Consumer’s self-disclosed AKA.

 e.
-CUSTOMER UNDERSTANDS AND ACKNOWLEDGES THAT EACH AKA SEARCH TYPICALLY ADDS SIGNIFICANT CHARGES, COSTS, AND FEES TO THE PRICE OF A CONSUMER REPORT.
+CUSTOMER UNDERSTANDS AND ACKNOWLEDGES THAT EACH AKA SEARCHED TYPICALLY ADDS SIGNIFICANT CHARGES, COSTS, AND FEES TO THE PRICE OF A CONSUMER REPORT.
 CUSTOMER AGREES TO PAY ANY SUCH ADDITIONAL CHARGES, COSTS AND FEES FOR EACH AKA SEARCHED.

 4.2 Standard Reporting Procedure.